Subjects:

 11. Park Distance Control Control Unit

 With the arrival of CAN bus, it is also EOBD more comprehensive.
 EOBD stands for European On Board Diagnosis.
-EOBD has to do with the emissions.
-Various sensors of the engine and exhaust transmit information to the ECU.
-If there are incorrect values (for example because of poor combustion), a MIL (Motor Indication Light) will light up.
+EOBD has to do with emissions.
+Various sensors of the engine and the exhaust pass information to the ECU.
+If there are incorrect values (because, for example, poor combustion takes place), a MIL (Motor Indication Light) lights up.
 That is a sign that the car needs to be read.
-A diagnostic tester must then be connected to the OBD plug that reads out the errors.
-Based on the fault, the ECU has stored a hexadecimal fault code, which is displayed by the diagnostic tester as a P code or a fault with text (the latter is more brand specific).
+A diagnostic tester must then be connected to the OBD plug to read out the errors.
+Based on the fault, the ECU has stored a hexadecimal fault code, which is displayed by the diagnostic tester as a P-code or a fault with text (the latter is more brand-specific).
+Click here to learn more about OBD1, OBD II and EOBD.

-CAN network with the nodes:
+CAN network with the control devices

 After programming the software, the radio receives a signal from the gearbox that reverse gear is selected.
 At that moment, the radio switches to the image from the rear view camera.
 The moment the first gear (forward) is selected, the image switches off again.
 All this thanks to the data transfer of the CAN bus system.